KULeuvenNeuromechanics/PredSim/README.md

 In general, hard coded variables were removed as much as possible and put in a settings structure the user can adapt.
 This results in:

-- More easily use a diffent model (other number of joints or muscles)
+- More easily use a different model (other number of joints or muscles)
 - Make input-output a bit easier
 - More easily change the (musculo-skeletal) parameters of the simulation